Bound to Disagree: Generalization Bounds via Certifiable Surrogates

 with $P_n(\m) = \tfrac{6}{\pi^2}(\m+1)^{-2}\smqty(n \\ \m)^{-1}$. \end{theorem} This result is versatile and can be applied to any sample-compressed predictor.
 In practice, one needs to prove that an algorithm produces sample-compressed models in order to compute the bound.
 A notable example for deep neural networks is the aforementioned Pick-To-Learn algorithm.
 Interestingly, the coreset methods (see \citet{moser2025coreset} for an introduction) also fit this framework: a coreset can be viewed as the compression set in \cref{thm:squared_bazinet} to obtain generalization bounds.
 To the best of our knowledge, the connection between coreset methods and sample compression has never been investigated.

-\subsection{Model compression theory}
+\subsection{Model Compression Theory}

-The code length of a model is exploited by \citet{zhou2018nonvacuous} to measure its complexity: if it is possible to reduce the code length of a model, by either decreasing the number of trained parameters or quantizing their weights, without performance degradation, then the model should generalize well.
-Following this work, \cite{lotfi2022pac} propose a tight bound for model compression based on the universal prior \citep{solomonoff1964formal}, which introduces the Kolmogorov complexity \citep{kolmogorov1965three} of the model into the bound.
+The code length of a model is exploited by \citet{zhou2018nonvacuous} to measure its complexity: if it is possible to reduce the code length of a model, by either decreasing the number of trained parameters or quantizing its weights without performance degradation, then the model should generalize well.
+In a similar fashion, \citet{arora2018stronger} provided computable bounds for compressed models by studying the robustness of the layers to perturbations of an uncompressed model and relating it to the description length of the model.
+Following \citet{zhou2018nonvacuous}, \cite{lotfi2022pac} presented a tight bound for model compression based on the universal prior \citep{solomonoff1964formal}, which introduces the Kolmogorov complexity \citep{kolmogorov1965three} of the model into the bound.
 In practice, they perform subspace compression \citep{li2018measuring} and adaptative quantization \citep{han2015deep} to minimize the complexity of the model.
-Finally, \citet{lotfi2023non} propose a hybrid approach between subspace compression and LoRA \citep{hu2022lora}, which they call SubLoRA, and extend the generalization bound to real-valued losses, a result that we now present.
-Let denote $l_{\scriptC}(\hat{h})$ the code length in bits of a model $\hat{h}$ according to a code $\scriptC$, and $\calH_{\scriptC}\subseteq \calH$ the subset of compressed predictors that can be encoded by $\scriptC$. \begin{theorem}[\cite{lotfi2023non}] For a distribution~$\calD$ over $\calX \times \calY$, a loss $\ell: \R^C \times \calY \to [B_{\ell}, T_{\ell}]$ and $\delta \in (0,1]$, with probability at least $1-\delta$ over the draw of $S \sim \calD^n$, simultaneously for all $\hat{h} \in \calH_{\scriptC}$, we have
+Finally, \citet{lotfi2023non} proposed a hybrid approach between subspace compression and LoRA \citep{hu2022lora} named SubLoRA and extended the generalization bound to real-valued losses, a result that we now present.
+Let $l_{\scriptC}(\hat{h})$ denote the code length in bits of a model $\hat{h}$ according to a code $\scriptC$, and $\calH_{\scriptC}\subseteq \calH$ be the subset of compressed predictors that can be encoded by~$\scriptC$. \begin{theorem}[\cite{lotfi2023non}] For a distribution~$\calD$ over $\calX \times \calY$, a loss $\ell: \R^C \times \calY \to [B_{\ell}, T_{\ell}]$ and $\delta \in (0,1]$, with probability at least $1-\delta$ over the draw of $S \sim \calD^n$, simultaneously for all $\hat{h} \in \calH_{\scriptC}$, we have

 \end{theorem}